 “Its stately movement, its resolution of all the technical problems of a period and a persona piece, and the lovely lift into something transcendent with which it ends.”

-Fiona Sampson, poet and Emeritus Professor at the University of Roehampton.
+Fiona Sampson, poet and Emeritus Professor at the University of Roehampton and judge of the Ruskin Prize.